Transperfect Acquires Plint Studio In Netherlands

-NEW YORK and AMSTERDAM, Nov.
-11, 2024 /PRNewswire/ -- TransPerfect , the world's largest provider of language and AI solutions for global business, today announced it has acquired an Amsterdam-area dubbing and localization studio from Plint, a Swedish-based language and technology company.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK and AMSTERDAM, Nov.
+11, 2024 (GLOBE NEWSWIRE) -- TransPerfect , the world's largest provider of language and AI solutions for global business, today announced it has acquired an Amsterdam-area dubbing and localization studio from Plint, a Swedish-based language and technology company.

 The studio will become part of the TransPerfect media Network of studios and be officially rebranded TransPerfect Media Amsterdam.
 The new studio augments TransPerfect's capabilities to provide local in-market services to media and entertainment clients to aid them in effectively reaching global audiences.